rdswyc/DataStructures/Stack/README.md

 ### PrintItem

-Simple function to print a single `Item` to the console.
+Simple function to print a single `T` item to the console.
 This is referenced by the `Print()` method but can also be used externally.

 ```
-void PrintItem(Item *item);
+void PrintItem(T item);
 ```

 #### Parameters

 `item`
-The pointer to an existing stack item.
+An existing stack item to print.

 ### Push

-Adds an item to a `Stack`, with a key and value.
+Adds an item to the end of the `Stack`.
 The stack must be a reference to a `Stack` pointer.
 This is a `O(1)` operation, since it puts the new item at the end of the stack.

 ```
-void Push(Stack *stack, Item *item);
+void Push(Stack *stack, T item);
 ```

 #### Parameters